adavid13/CS3413/README.md

 # CS3413
 Operating Systems class at UNB

-Most assignments require the Linux compiler to run, especially the multithreaded ones.
+Most assignments/labs require the Linux compiler to run, especially the ones that use multithreaded programming.
-All assignments includet the instructions in their folder as a PDF file.
+The assignment/lab manual (ie. what I was trying to solve) is included in the folders as a PDF file.